 Interest expenses on long-term borrowings relate to the outstanding eurobonds.
-In 2020, interest expenses on long-term borrowings increased mainly as a result of a new bond obtained in September 2019.
 Reference is made to note 4.1 to the consolidated financial statements.

 The company is tax-resident in the Netherlands.
 The tax expense for the year comprises current and deferred tax.
 Tax is recognised in the statement of income, except to the extent that it relates to items recognised directly in other comprehensive income.

 The amount of income tax included in the statement of income is determined in accordance with the rules established by the tax authorities in the Netherlands, based on which income taxes are payable or recoverable.

 Current tax expense